FontShop International: FontFont

 The main focus at FontShop International was the extension and maintenance of the FontFont typeface library.
 Fonts published as FontFonts were always named using the prefix FF.
 Besides text and headline fonts such as FF Dax, FF DIN, FF Meta, FF Quadraat, and FF Scala there were also special designs like the “dirty” or grunge typography typewriter font FF Trixie, the “living” font FF Beowolf and digital handwriting fonts FF Erikrighthand and FF Justlefthand (FF Hands package).
 The library consists of over different 700 font families.

 Type designers could submit their own type designs for publication in the FontFont library.
 A committee of internal experts (TypeBoard) reviewed submissions for aesthetical, technical, and marketing aspects and decides about publication in the library.
 A basic prerequisite was that the type designs were original.

 FontBook

+Screens of the FontBook mobile app in 2013.

 FontShop International was also publisher of the FontBook.
 The FontBook is an independent compendium of digital typefaces.
 The first edition was published in 1991 and revised and extended three times to show as many new and updated typefaces as possible.
 The last edition, the fourth edition from September 2006, contained 1,760 pages with showings of 32,000 typefaces by 90 international foundries, being the largest printed type reference book of the world.
 In addition to the type specimens, users could find information about the type designer, year of publication, style category, language versions and see-also references to similar alternate typefaces.

 In 2011, FontShop International published the first digital version of the FontBook.
 The iPad app contains 620,000 typeface specimens by 110 international type foundries.